learn-academy-2019-charlie/ruby-assessment-jackmaldonado/ruby.md

 #### 3. What is rspec and what is the general process for writing tests in RSpec?

 //Your Answer
+rspec is how we test in ruby.The process is writing the first test that is going to fail, then we type the test code to make sure it passes.
+After that we type the actual code in ruby.

 //Googled Answer